RADIOLEX is the voice of the people.

 Serve our listeners by providing local, timely, relevant content and critical public safety information.

-Amplify underrepresented voices and promote equality by engaging and supporting diverse views.
+Amplify underrepresented voices and promote equity by engaging and supporting diverse views.

 Enliven our community by creating connections and conversations around life in Lexington.